RWilliamsCoding/trumpvsharris/README.md

 In my css file, you will see I have used the below colours:

    * #000 - was used for the text in the overall design, minus some of the headings like the pros and cons.
    * #c6192d - Was used for anything connected to Donald Trump.
-As he is a Democrat I thought it would be a good UX to give him the republican red.
+As he is a Republican, I thought it would be good UX to give him the Republican red.
    * #154fd7 - Was used for anything connected to Kamala Harris.
-As she is a Democrat I thought it would be a good UX to give her the democratic blue.
+As she is a Democrat, I thought it would be good UX to give her the Democratic blue.
    * linear-gradient to right red to blue (for gradient underline headings) - This was used for undeline headings on the logo and nav bar.
 It covers both parties going from a red to a blue.
    * #4267B2 for Facebook icon
    * #000 for X icon